SANDY COLE~~NORTH COLE POTTERY

 My husband, Kevin Brown, and I have had our little shop grow over the years, not so much in size, but in the menu of works offered.
 We owe our thanks to many, who have helped us as fellow potters, and as friends, GF Cole, Neolia Cole, Bob Armfield, and Sid Luck, to name only a few.
 Kevin makes the utilitarian and large pieces and I enjoy making face jugs, miniatures, animals, ornaments and luminaries.

-We have attended every year of the Sanford Pottery Festival.
-Now in its 11th year, it has stood the test of time.
-Those who visit the show have a guarantee of having their senses stirred.
+We attend numerous pottery shows in North Carolina throughout the year.
+Visitors have a guarantee of having their senses stirred.
 At every booth, you hear potters speak of their wares and processes, and there is that sense of unity and purpose between artisans and appreciators.
 Folks that touch a mug, chosen for the color or the feel, can already imagine the taste of their morning coffee.
 With each sip, they will know it came from a ball of clay--from one person's hands to their own, and they'll have the inside knowledge of how it got there.
 That is true appreciation for the maker and receiver.

 Making pottery as a hobby is an enjoyable art form-easily expressed.
 As a career, I would say, it is not for the faint of heart.
 After the lengthy process of the making, your pottery still has needs to be met.
 Deliveries, advertising, packing, shipping, deadlines, and shows come into play and patience and sacrifice will likely become your middle name.
 Yet, the rewards are there and can only be defined by the potter as an individual.
 Whatever the chosen path--if the clay calls out to you--it will be worth it.

 In the end, I would like to dream a bit and think upon a great-great granddaughter 100 years from now holding a piece of my pottery and sensing that she somehow knows me.